 - Staircase exercise

-The innate immune system is the first line of defense against viral infection, it responds immediately to prevent the spread of the virus throughout the body.
 “Natural killer” cells are a type of lymphocyte (a white blood cell) available in blood circulation.
-These cells play a crucial role in this first line of defense against viruses, as they immediately recognize virally-infected cells and rapidly eliminate them.
-So while you’re working to boost your immune system during the coronavirus pandemic, it’s crucial to get enough sleep.
+These cells play a crucial role in this first line of defense against viruses, as they immediately recognize virally infected cells and rapidly eliminate them.
+So, while you’re working to boost your immune system during the coronavirus pandemic, it’s crucial to get enough sleep.

 Lack of sleep reduces white blood cells

-Therefore, getting a good night’s sleep helps boost your Natural Killer cell activity to get rid of viruses and keep you healthy.
-While sleep deprivation will reduce your immune response (7,8).
+Therefore, getting a good night’s sleep helps boost your natural killer cell activity to get rid of viruses and keep you healthy.
+Sleep deprivation, on the other hand, will reduce your immune response.

 The link between sleep and respiratory infections

-Moreover, there’s a link between insufficient sleep and upper respiratory tract infections.
-A study of over 22,000 Americans showed that participants who slept for 5 hours or fewer per night, or who reported low-quality sleep, had an increased likelihood of reporting a head cold or chest infection in the previous 30 days than people who slept for 6 or 9 hours (9).
+Interestingly, there’s also a link between upper respiratory tract infections and poor sleep.
+Prather et al.’s study on more than 22,000 Americans showed that people who slept 5 hours or less, or reported low-quality sleep, were more likely to experience a chest infection or head cold than those who slept for 6 or 9 hours (8).

 - Do something relaxing like reading or listening to relaxing music until you feel drowsy.

-- Keep your bedroom‘s environment comfortable; temperature, lighting, and noise should be controlled to help you to fall (and stay) asleep.
+- Keep your bedroom comfortable; temperature, lighting, and noise should be controlled to help you to fall (and stay) asleep.

 - Make sure your bed is comfortable.